Thiersee: Geography

-The village was mentioned for the first time in documents in 1224 and belonged to Bavaria until 1504.
-At the beginning of the 20th century Thiersee was a peasant community without concerning traffic engineering.
+The village Thiersee was mentioned for the first time in documents in 1224 and belonged to Bavaria until 1504.
+At the beginning of the 20th century, it was a peasant community without concerning traffic engineering.
 A street from Kufstein to Thiersee was built during World War I.

 From 1946 to 1952, the village was center of the Austrian film production.
 Main sources of income at present are agriculture, passion play and tourism.